SIG-Labo/eisenhower-personal-organizer/E-Matrix 3.2  AES/README-AES.md

 Remove Tasks: Deletes tasks.
 Clear All Tasks: Removes all tasks.
 Add Your Goalset to Any Task: Attach your goals to any task.
-Keep Track of new ideas and their outlines.
+Keep Track of new ideas and their outlines.(this feature resets each session)

 (c) Peter De Ceuster 2024